 Accounting for a retail store – how is it different from basic business accounting?

 Before we dive into the accounting process for a retail store, it’s important to understand the difference between regular accounting and retail accounting.

 Truthfully, both retail stores and other types of businesses need to keep clear records of their financial operations.
-However, a retail business also has to contend with inventory.
 Other companies like a law office don’t have to worry about keeping track of products or stock levels.

 3 ways to account for inventory costs in retail accounting